quietui/quiet/docs/docs/index.md

 With Quiet, you no longer need to learn a new UI library when you switch frameworks.
 And since it's built on top of stable platform APIs, it will continue to work for many, many years to come.

-**There are two ways to install Quiet.** Autoloading is the fastest way to get started — just copy and paste.
-However, you can also import components manually from the CDN or npm.
+**There are two ways to install Quiet.** [Autoloading](#autoloading) is the fastest way to get started — just copy and paste.
+Or you can [manually import](#manually-importing) components from the CDN or npm.

 ---

 ## Autoloading <quiet-badge variant="constructive" data-no-outline data-no-anchor>Recommended</quiet-badge>

-The autoloader will automatically register components as you add them to the DOM.
-Just place the following code into the `<head>` section of an HTML document and you can use all of Quiet's components via CDN without any further effort.
+Copy and paste the following code into the `<head>` section of any HTML document.
+The autoloader will automatically load components from the CDN as you add them to the DOM.

 ```html
 <link rel="stylesheet" href="{% cdnUrl '/dist/quiet.css' %}">